MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/format-ai-bot-messages.md

 ## Feedback buttons

+Feedback buttons in bot messages are crucial to help measure user satisfaction, identify errors, and provide insights to make targeted and effective upgrades to your bot's conversational capabilities.

-Collecting feedback is critical to assess your bot’s messages and improve its conversational capabilities.
-Enabling feedback buttons allows users to like or dislike bot messages and provide detailed feedback about them.
-This feedback can be used to make targeted and effective upgrades to your bot.
+Enabling feedback buttons allows users to like or dislike messages and provide detailed feedback about them.
+This boosts user engagement by valuing their input for future improvements.

 :::image type="content" source="../../assets/images/bots/bot-feedback-buttons.png" border="false" alt-text="Screenshot shows the feedback buttons in a bot.":::